ksu-is/YahtzeeScoreCounter-Steven-Lukehart/README.md

 Tuesday, Nov.
 16th - After struggling for a while within visual studio code, I've moved over to Atom.
 For some reason, visual studio code won't import PySimpleGUI, which is what I was hoping to make my user interface with.
 Did find a workaround that worked on windows but not on Mac.

 Wednesday, Nov.
 17th - Mainly spent my time learning more about PySimpleGUI, figuring out how exactly I can use this as my framework for the project.

+Thursday, Nov.
+18th - Figured out the hard way that PySimpleGUI isn't really the way I need to go with this project, feeling sort of behind on the whole thing now.
+Working with starting from scratch without that framework now.